The worst thing you can do is NOT clean your records…

 But from my tests – cleaning one side and comparing it to the uncleaned side – my experience has been positive.

-Now that you know how to clean vinyl records at home, you might be wondering what’s next…
+Now that you know the best way to clean old vinyl records, you might be wondering what’s next…

 What to do After Your Record is Clean